replit/codemirror-indentation-markers/README.md

 - `activeThickness`

-    Integer that determines the thickness in pixels of the active indentation markers. `-1` means to use `thickness`.
-Defaults to `-1`.
+    Integer that determines the thickness in pixels of the active indentation markers.
+If `undefined` or `null` then `thickness` will be used.
+Defaults to `undefined`.

 - `colors`